1

 Is a medical receptionist a medical assistant?

 A medical receptionist and a medical assistant are different roles.
 A medical receptionist primarily handles administrative tasks such as scheduling and patient check-in, while a medical assistant performs clinical duties like taking vital signs and assisting with exams.
-Both roles may require specific skills and training, but they serve distinct functions in a healthcare setting.
+Both roles may require specific skills and certifications but serve distinct functions in a healthcare setting.

 How does a Medical Receptionist Medical Assistant typically balance administrative and clinical duties during a workday?